proxima-one/research/README.md

 Along with the papers we have authored.
 There are several papers and ideas that we draw inspiration from.

 ### Optimistic and Zk-Rollups
-Optimistic and zk-rollups  utilize a chain of state transitions.
-They can be used to construct fraud proofs, that can be verified by stateless clients.
-Our system
+Optimistic and zk-rollups are used in the creation of fraud proofs, which are constructed by auditting the state transitions of the data within the query.
+The further benefit of rollups is that they can be verified by stateless clients, which makes them feasible for client-side usage.

 **Important links and papers**
 - **Rollups**